Muhamed-Elhosiny/Linux_Portfolio/3_Networking/README.md

     ![pic1](screenshots/Picture3.png)

-    # problem
+    # Problem

-     # When I tried to Apply the Configuration:	sudo netplan apply, I met this problem
+     #When I tried to Apply the Configuration:	sudo netplan apply, I met this problem
-    # Permissions Issue: Netplan configuration files should have restricted permissions for security reasons.
-You need to change the permissions of the file /etc/netplan/01-netcfg.yaml.
+    #Permissions Issue: Netplan configuration files should have restricted permissions     for security reasons.
+You need to change the permissions of the file
+    /etc/netplan/01-netcfg.yaml.

 After following these steps, your network settings should be correctly applied without warnings or errors.

 1. Permissions Fix: Changing the file permissions to 600 ensures that only the root       user can read and write the configuration file.
 This is a security measure to          prevent unauthorized access.
 2. Configuration Update: The gateway4 setting is replaced with the routes section,        which is the recommended way to specify default routes in recent versions of            Netplan.
 3. Starting systemd-networkd: This service is responsible for managing network            configurations.
 If it's not running, Netplan cannot apply the configurations.
 4. Applying Netplan: Running sudo netplan apply reconfigures the network interfaces       according to the updated settings.

  ![pic1](screenshots/Picture4.png)